gada121982/Gada-sms-project/README.md

 # Gada sms

-Gada SMS is a service that provide to client on salesdsadforce can send sms to their customer.
-We will get contact list fom client's salesdsadforce account.
+Gada SMS is a service that provide to client on Salesforce can send sms to their customer.
+We will get contact list fom client's Salesforce account.
 Beside that, we support an application to client for manage the messages was sent